HamedPour/HolidayHomes/README.md

 ```
 The Parallax gave us a very hard time.
 It was an issue with the docs folder not
 rendering the images for some reason.
 It was mostly an issue with relative referencing.
+In the end after consulting with the client we decided not to include the parallax.
+It was nonetheless a valuable learning experience.
 ```